 Perhaps the best way to express how special an experience the manta ray night dive is by quoting a certified and seasoned dive instructor:

 Diving with mantas is one of the most satisfying things a person can do in the water.
 It’s impossible to describe the feeling of watching a massive fish the shape of a stealth bomber coming into vision.
 It’s akin to watching your child ride a bike for the first time or finding a winning lottery ticket.
 In fact, I often use the phrase ‘like watching a manta ray swim by’ as a way to describe the feeling of something awesome.
 Samuel Beckett -- Planet Dive.

 Nowadays the plankton also gets attracted by lights brought by tour operators.
-Divers carry a light and shine it up towards the surface, and snorkelers hold on to a float with a light that shines down.
+Divers carry a light and shine it up towards the surface, while snorkelers hold on to a float with a light that shines down.
 The manta rays feed on the plankton attracted by these lights and filter it out of the ocean by swooping through the water with their mouths open.
-While feeding the manta rays swim, turn, and somersault gracefully in the light beams giving you an unforgettable night!
+While feeding, the manta rays swim, turn, and somersault gracefully in the light beams, giving you an unforgettable sight!

 Manta Ray Tours

 Tour operators in Hawai’i operate under strict and self-enforced standards.
 This is necessary to protect the manta rays and we urge you to choose a tour provider that follows these standards.
 You can find an up-to-date list of these tour operators in the following green list.

 What is it like to go on a manta ray night dive/snorkel?

 Manta ray tours normally start at the harbor from which the boat departs.
 This boat will take you to one of the manta ray feeding zones.
 Before boarding or during your trip to the feeding grounds, the crew will teach you how to behave while in the water and explain a thing or two about the manta rays.